-This module was developed for a graduate course in Instructional Design, taken in Fall 2016.
+I designed this module help learners understand how academics sustain discourse through publication of research, and how citations and attribution enable the scholarly conversations to move forward through time.
 The intended audience for this module are undergraduate college students.
-This module can be embedded into an instructor’s undergraduate course, or be used as a stand alone.
-This module is designed for both librarians and faculty to integrate into the teaching of information literacy skills.
+This module can be integrated into an instructor’s course, or be used as a stand alone teaching tool.
 Below is the introductory video, one of two videos, designed for the module.

-I designed this module help learners understand how academics sustain discourse through publication of research, and how citations and attribution enable the scholarly conversations to move forward through time.
-Specifically, the project takes the threshold concept, “Scholarship as Conversation”, from the Association of College and Research Libraries (ACRL) Framework for Information Literacy and make a usable praxis-based online module.
-Part of the project was developing a data visualization of researcher institutions that could work with assessments geared towards the follow learning objectives:
+This project takes the threshold concept, “Scholarship as Conversation”, from the Association of College and Research Libraries (ACRL) Framework for Information Literacy and make a usable praxis-based online module.
+Part of the project was developing a data visualization of researcher institutions that unpack how scholars communicate through publication on a global scale.
+Data visualization below: